Jed Riffe: Biography

-His most acclaimed film, Ishi, the Last Yahi was released theatrically and broadcast nationally on the PBS series The American Experience.
-The film went on to win "Best Documentary" awards at eight major national and international film festivals and was nominated for a national Emmy award in 1994.
+Riffe's best known film, Ishi, the Last Yahi was released theatrically and aired on the PBS series The American Experience.
+The film went on to win "Best Documentary" awards at eight film festivals and was nominated for a national Emmy award in 1994.

-Riffe served as series and executive producer on California and the American Dream, an independently produced national series was featured on PBS.
+Riffe served as series and executive producer on California and the American Dream, an independently produced national series that aired on PBS.

-Riffe's other major credits include interactive producer and video director of the first Africana Interactive Studies Center at Merritt College; interactive producer/writer for four interactive exhibits for the Autry Museum of American History; interactive producer and writer for the award-winning “Public Broadcasting In Public Places.”
-Riffe and his team designed, programmed, built and installed four innovative, interactive media kiosks with 160 minutes of specially edited interactive content from the “California and the American Dream” series.
-Riffe wrote, produced and directed “TV of Tomorrow,” an interactive prototype demonstrating the possible ways interactive content might appear on television in the future.
+Riffe's other credits include interactive producer and video director of the first Africana Interactive Studies Center at Merritt College; interactive producer/writer for four interactive exhibits for the Autry Museum of American History; interactive producer and writer for Public Broadcasting In Public Places.
+Riffe and his team designed, programmed, built and installed four interactive media kiosks with 160 minutes of content from the California and the American Dream series.
+Riffe wrote, produced and directed TV of Tomorrow, an interactive prototype demonstrating the possible ways interactive content might appear on television in the future.
 In 1990, Riffe produced 86 minutes of video for three interactive History Information Stations, at the Oakland Museum of California.